valkey-io/valkey-swift/README.md

-# swift-valkey
+# valkey-swift

 Valkey client

 ## Usage

-The swift-valkey project uses a connection pool, which requires a background process to manage it.
+The valkey-swift project uses a connection pool, which requires a background process to manage it.
 You can either run it using a Task group

 ```swift
 let valkeyClient = ValkeyClient(.hostname("localhost", port: 6379), logger: logger)